Estate Management Best Practices: A Guide for Nigerian Property Managers

 Common Challenges and Solutions

-Learning from common estate management challenges helps avoid pitfalls and address issues effectively.
+Learning from common estate management challenges helps avoid pitfalls and address issues head-on.

 Challenge: Low service charge payment rates (60-70% collection)